A&E in the News

 BUSINESS, RENTAL AND FARMING INCOME

-- The Books/accounting records for your business, including all income and expenses, in whatever formats you keep your records.
+- The Books/accounting records for your business, including all income and expenses, in whatever format you keep your records.
 We would prefer digital copies rather than paper, depending on the format.

-- Records of all major purchases such as machinery, equipment, furniture including date of purchase and item that was purchased
+- Records of all major purchases $200 or greater, such as machinery, equipment, furniture, including date of purchase and item that was purchased.

 - Mileage logs, including total annual mileage and business mileage for any vehicles with business use.
-We need the total miles on the business miles you drove between January and June 2011 and then also between July and December 2011.
-There are two different mileage rates for the Standard Mileage Rate deduction for 2011.
+We need the total miles and the total business miles you drove between January 2014 and December 2014.

-- For Self-Employed people, health insurance premiums paid for owner and family, including adult children less than 27 years.
+- For self-employed people, health insurance premiums paid for owner and family, including adult children less than 27 years old.

 - If you need guidance in organizing this information, please check our website for worksheets.

-- Total Cash Charitable Donations – We do not need to see the documentation but you need to make sure you keep it with your records.
+- Total cash charitable donations – We do not need to see the documentation but make sure you keep it with your records.

-- Dependent Care Expenses, including the amount paid, the provider's name, address, and tax ID number
+- Dependent care expenses, including the amount paid, the provider's name, address, and tax ID number and telephone number.

-- Adoption Expenses if you adopted a child in 2012 or finalized the adoption in 2012.
+- Adoption expenses if you adopted a child in 2014 or finalized the adoption in 2014.

 - If you received the First Time Homebuyer Credit in prior years, please make sure we have records of that original purchase and any correspondence you have received from the IRS.

 Client Organizers: We will begin posting an online Web Client Organizer to our secure web portal the third week of January and each client will receive an email with instructions.
 The organizer can be filled out online and sent back to us with attachments or it can be used as a guide.
 Check with your preparer to see which they prefer.
-We can also send organizers as .pdf files attached to an email and on paper- whatever works for you!
+We can also send organizers as .pdf files attached to an email or on paper- whatever works for you!
 Our website also has worksheets that can help you get organized if you have different ventures this year than last.

 We are here to help!
-We don’t want the organizing part of your tax preparation to a huge challenge.
-Please feel free to contact us.
+We don’t want the organizing part of your tax preparation to be a huge challenge.
+Please feel free to call us or email

 PARKING: We validate parking for Smart Park Garages (we no longer validate for the Star Park Garage).
 The two closet locations are: